romeokienzler/me/TALKS.md

-# Applied Deep Reinforcement Learning for Finance
+# Deep Reinforcement Learning in Finance / Trading using Ray and RLlib
 Why are most DeepRL publications on playing video games?
 Because we have a perfect simulator?
 Can’t we use the abundance of historic financial data as a simulator for trading bots.
 I meant agents of course.
-This workshop covers the basics of DeepRL and takes you towards an end to end implementation of a DeepRL based bot for cryptocurrency trading.
-This is contribution  to democratize Artificial Intelligence in Finance.
+This workshop covers the basics of DeepRL by explaining how AlphaGo Zero works and takes you towards an end to end implementation of a DeepRL based bot for trading.
+This is my contribution to democratize Artificial Intelligence in Finance.

 # How to build a self-serving data science platform with Open Source only